appriss/climax/README.markdown

 `configure` method.
 The `pre_main` method is simple and just writes a debug log statement.
 As you can see logging has been setup at this point.
 Then the `main` method is called.
-Because the `main` method in this example always returns nil, this application will run forever until it is stopped externally (`Ctrl-C`, `kill -9`, or using the Control DRb).
-Using `Ctrl-C` and `kill -9` will immediately halt execution of the application and `post_main` will never be called.
-However if the Control DRb is used then the application will exit in an orderly fashion and the `post_main` method will be called.
+Because the `main` method in this example always returns nil, this application will run forever until it is stopped externally (`Ctrl-C`, `kill`, or using the Control DRb).
+Using `Ctrl-C` and `kill -2` (i.e., sending an Interrupt signal) will cause the application to exit gracefully.
+The current iteration of `main` will finish and then `post_main` will be run.
+You can send another Interrupt signal, for example by hitting Ctrl-C twice, to exit the application immediately.
+Likewise if the Control DRb is used then the application will exit in an orderly fashion and the `post_main` method will be called.
 Notice that for free you can fork this application, change the log level with the `--log-level` option, write the logs to a file using the `--log-file` option, and you can start a debugger at any time while this application is running using the Control DRb.
 The Control DRb has a lot of power.
 We'll talk about it more below.